• Latest

 Talk to Your Spouse

-Talking to your spouse is the best solution when you are married and feel lonely.
-This is especially important if you have been married for a while and have drifted apart.
+Talking to your spouse is the best solution when you are married and lonely.
+This is especially important if you have been married and drifted apart for a while.

 Spending time together can help you reconnect and feel close again.